EddyMcNut/uc-intg-onkyo-avr/docs/volume.md

 As from v0.8.3 this integration supports controlling muting for multiple zones with just a single command.

-Assign `multi-zone-muting all-toggle` to the muting button to mute all zones in one action:
+Assign `multi-zone-muting all-toggle` to the muting button to mute all comfigured zones in one action:

 ![](../screenshots/muting-multi.png)